 Before turning over one dollar to a financial advisor or investment fund, understand the fees.
-Yes, every fund has an investment management fee, which ranges from 0.03 percent to over 1.0 percent.
+Yes, every fund has an investment management fee, which ranges from 0.02% to over 1.0%.

-The SEC.gov website explains the impact of higher fees on your investments, but here’s an example: Assume that you’re a conservative investor and invest your $100,000 inheritance for 20 years in funds that returns an average of 4 percent annually.
-At the end of the 20 years, the investment that charged a 1.0 percent fee would be worth $180,000.
-The investment that charged 0.25 percent would be worth $210,000.
-That’s a $30,000 difference between the high and low fee funds.
+The SEC.gov website explains the impact of higher fees on your investments, but here’s an example: Assume that you’re a conservative investor and invest your $100,000 inheritance for 20 years in funds that return an average of 4% annually.
+At the end of the 20 years, the investment that charged a 1.0% fee would be worth $180,000.
+The investment that charged 0.25% would be worth $210,000.
+That’s a $30,000 difference between the high- and low-fee funds.

 3. Not Investing Enough in Your 401(k) to Get the Employer Match

-If your employer matches a percent of your contribution into your 401(k) or 403(b), then you’re throwing away free money if you don’t contribute.
-Many employers match your own retirement plan contribution dollar-for-dollar up to 5 percent.
-If you’re earning $70,000 per year, not investing $3,500 in your own retirement account is not only depriving yourself of the chance to build up a robust retirement account but you’re telling your employer, “I don’t need your $3,500, why don’t you keep it!”
+If your employer matches a percentage of your contribution into your 401(k) or 403(b), then you’re throwing away free money if you don’t contribute.
+Many employers match your own retirement plan contribution dollar-for-dollar, up to 5%.
+If you’re earning $70,000 per year, not investing $3,500 in your own retirement account is not only depriving you of the chance to build up a robust retirement account, but you’re telling your employer, “I don’t need your $3,500, so why don’t you keep it?”

 Putting Investments in the Wrong Accounts

 Taxes play into most financial decisions, and it’ll cost you to place your financial assets in the wrong accounts.

-Once you’ve maxed out your 401(k) match, it pays to be smart about which investments go where, as different investments get taxed differently.
+Once you’ve maximized your 401(k) match, it pays to be smart about which investments go where, as different investments get taxed differently.
 If you’re looking for investments to put in a taxable account, you should look to stocks, low-turnover stock mutual funds, and municipal bonds that you expect to hold for the long term.
 That’s because your stock gains are taxed at the capital gains rates, generally lower than the ordinary income tax rates.
 In most cases, you’re best off placing bonds, taxed as ordinary income, in tax-advantaged retirement accounts.

 Trying To Beat the Market